sshkhr/sshkhr.github.io/_teaching/2017-online-ml.md

 location: "City, Country"
 ---

-Worked as community TA for the Machine Learning online course on Coursera.org
+Worked as community TA for the Machine Learning online course on Coursera.org.
+Addressed students' doubts and provided support on the discussion forums.